ethanlabs101/frlegends-skeleton-key/docs/first-launch/first-launch.md

 6) Documentation / Help
 ```

-Use this section when you want to access Skeleton Key documentation or help information directly from the application.
+Use this section when you want to access this Skeleton Key repository documentation directly from the application.

 The documentation system may evolve as new features are added.

-This repository's documentation is also organized so that individual systems can have their own dedicated guides.

 ---